 “When I see the Sanctuary of Madonna, I know I’m nearly home,” a local said, mopping sweat from his brow after his weekly power walk up to the hilltop church.
 Gazing up at its deep orange walls, I considered what I used to identify my proximity to my hometown, Milton Keynes.
 At a push, it was a few high rise flats found shortly after the Luton turnoff.

 A pilgrimage destination for thousands each year, the church sits 300m above sea level and is located 2.5km from the city centre.
 Connected by the world’s longest portico – a whopping 666 arches long – this is a destination that requires stamina.
 Somewhat ashamedly, I must admit that we opted to take the San Luca Express – a tourist train that leaves the city’s Piazza Maggiore to visit the Church.
-Although slightly gimmicky in its miniature design, the audio commentary going to and from the church is extremely interesting and ultimately saved us time (and our leg muscles) when we had so much of Bologna left to see.
+Although slightly gimmicky in its miniature design, the audio commentary going to and from the church is extremely interesting and ultimately saved us time (and our leg muscles).

 One of Bologna’s most popular sites, I’d recommend catching the train up to the Church (or the number 20 bus), before returning by foot: a downhill and altogether less sweaty journey.

 No Italian city would be complete without towering medieval churches, and Bologna is no different.
 Indeed, the city would have had the tallest Basilica in Italy, were it not for Pope Pius IV, who halted the building of the giant Basilica of San Petronio.
 When planning what to see in Bologna, its churches must definitely be top of your list.